yjyao/practical-python/Notes/03_Program_organization/04_Modules.md

 >>>
 ```

-If none of this works, you’re probably running Python in the wrong directory.
+If none of this works, you're probably running Python in the wrong directory.
 Now, try importing your `fileparse` module and getting some help on it.

 ```python